wp-plugins/stylesheet-per-page/readme.txt

 To activate an iOS specific stylsheet create ios.css and place it in your theme's base directory or css subdirectory inside your theme's base directory.
 You will also need to enable the checkbox in the plugin options.

-= Is there a development version of this plugin? =

-Yes, you can find it on github at http://github.com/jkohlbach, but it's more often than not the same version as here unless I'm actively working on it.

 == Screenshots ==

 N/A